DanielMFernandes/CCNA_Course_Notes/Course_Notes/Virtualizations_and_Cloud_Part1.md

 THE FIVE ESSENTIAL CHARACTERISTICS OF CLOUD

 - ON-DEMAND SELF-SERVICE
-    - The CUSTOMER is able to use the service (or stop the service) freely (via a web portal) without direct communication to the service PROVIDER
+    - The customer is able to use the service (or stop the service) freely (via a web portal) without direct communication to the service PROVIDER

 - BROAD NETWORK ACCESS
     - The service is available through standard network connections (ie: the Internet or PRIVATE WAN) and can be access through many kinds of devices
 - RESOURCE POOLING
-    - A POOL of RESOURCES is provided by the service PROVIDER and when a CUSTOMER requests a service (for example creates a new VM), the RESOURCES to fulfill that request are allocated from the shared POOL
+    - A pool of resources is provided by the service PROVIDER and when a customer requests a service (for example creates a new VM), the resources to fulfill that request are allocated from the shared pool
 - RAPID ELASTICITY
-    - CUSTOMERS can quickly expand the service they use in the cloud (for example: add new VMs, expand STORAGE, etc) from a POOL of RESOURCES that appear to be infinite.
+    - Customers can quickly expand the service they use in the cloud (for example: add new VMs, expand STORAGE, etc) from a pool of resources that appear to be infinite.
 Likewise, they can quickly reduce their services when not needed
 - MEASURED SERVICE
-    - The cloud service PROVIDER measures the CUSTOMER’s usage of cloud RESOURCES and the CUSTOMER can measure their own use as well.
-CUSTOMERS are charged based on usage (for example: X Dollars per Gigabyte of STORAGE per day)
+    - The cloud service PROVIDER measures the customer’s usage of cloud resources and the customer can measure their own use as well. customers are charged based on usage (for example: X Dollars per Gigabyte of STORAGE per day)

 ---